laikw/bankdm-build/instructions.md

 ![studio](img/studio5.png)

-- Enter a name for the project and click `Create project`.
+- Enter a name for the project (e.g. BankDM) and click `Create project`.

 ![studio](img/studio6.png)

 - After a while, the project is created.
-- Click on the first `clone repo...`.
+- Click on the first `clone repo...` to clone the modelbuild repo.

 ![studio](img/studio7.png)